 - Reducing exposure to allergens or irritants that trigger asthma

 - Getting an annual flu shot

 - Weight management

-Asthma is a complicated chronic condition.
-Managing your symptoms requires a careful plan, and experience of your unique environmental triggers.
-While dry air is widely known to aggravate asthma, excessive levels of humidity in your home can also lead to irritation or an attack.
-Take note of the humidity levels in your home when you tend to experience symptoms.
-If you notice a pattern related to high humidity, it may be a sign that a dehumidifier could be just the thing you need to keep your symptoms in check.
+Asthma is a complicated chronic condition and managing symptoms requires a careful plan, as well as experience of a person's unique environmental triggers.
+While dry air is known to aggravate asthma, excessive levels of humidity in a home can also lead to irritation or an asthma attack.
+If you think your symptoms may be related to high humidity, make sure to consult a doctor.